Lukk17/sky/README.md

 See [DB configuration](#DB-configuration) for manual how to configure.
 ---------------------------------

-# Build and Run with Maven
+# Build and Run with Gradle

 ### All run configuration are saved in folder
 ```